A guide to pre-delivery inspection (PDI) checks

 Once you know your vehicle is safe to drive, you will receive a pre-delivery inspection report.

-After you make your own car maintenance checks to ensure that you are happy with the vehicle, then you should make sure all the details match the lease documents, V5, insurance, road tax, and warranty details.
+After you make your own car maintenance checks to ensure that you are happy with the vehicle, then you should make sure all the details match the car's documents, V5, insurance, road tax, and warranty details.

 As a legal requirement, it is important that all this information matches what you have on your own records.